 First things first: give your character some basic physical appearance and ground him/her into a culture within the context of your story’s universe.
 You can always come back and tweak these, but I’d probably start with the most basic details first and build from there.

-From the worksheet perspective, I recommend you define the character’s name or nickname and his/her gender identity.
-This allows the worksheet to use the name further into the various questions which will make it easier for you to connect to the character.
+From the worksheet perspective, I recommend defining the character’s name or nickname and his/her gender identity.
+This allows the worksheet to further use the name in the various questions, making it easier for you to connect to the character.